 †For a complete listing of treatment options, see NCCN.org.

-BP, blood pressure; BSC, best supportive care; CT, computed tomography; EGFR, epidermal growth factor receptor; FOLFIRI, folonic acid, fluorouracil, and irinotecan; FOLFOX, folonic acid, fluorouracil, and oxaliplatin; mCRC, metastatic colorectal cancer; NCCN, National Comprehensive Cancer Network; VEGF, vascular endothelial growth factor.
+BP, blood pressure; BSC, best supportive care; CT, computed tomography; EGFR, epidermal growth factor receptor; FOLFIRI, folinic acid, fluorouracil, and irinotecan; FOLFOX, folinic acid, fluorouracil, and oxaliplatin; mCRC, metastatic colorectal cancer; NCCN, National Comprehensive Cancer Network; VEGF, vascular endothelial growth factor.